 - STARZ – $8.99 per month

-In addition to premium channels, you can supplement your Hulu channels list experience with two different packages for an extra cost:
+In addition to premium channels, you can supplement your Hulu channels list experience with three different packages for an extra cost:

-- Entertainment Package – $7.99 per month, which includes: American Heroes, CNBC World, Cooking Channel, Destination America, Discovery Family, Discovery Life, DIY Network, FYI, LMN and Science.
+- Entertainment Package – $7.99 per month, which includes: American Heroes, BET Her, Boomerang, CNBC World, Cooking Channel, Crime + Investigation, Destination America, Discovery Family, Discovery Life, Great American Country Family, Magnolia, Military History Channel, NickToons, MTV 2, MTV Classic, Science, Hallmark Drama, and TeenNick.

 - Español Package – $4.99 per month, which includes: CNN en Español, Discovery en Español, Discovery Familia, ESPN Deportes, History Channel en Español and Universo.

-Read our Disney+ app review to learn how the service works.
+Read our Disney+ review to learn how the service works.

-Read our review of ESPN+ to learn how that service works.
+Read our ESPN+ review to learn how that service works.

 Part of the reason Hulu Live is able to offer so many popular channels is because the major TV networks started the streaming giant.

-This makes it easy for Hulu Plus to offer live and on-demand access to a number of the most popular shows.
+This makes it easy for Hulu Live to offer live and on-demand access to a number of the most popular shows.

 Some of the most binge worthy shows include: